Skip to main content

 }

-4. Create a cloud router connected to an external network
+4. Create a cloud router connected to the internet

-A cloud router connected to an external network acts as a 1:1 NAT for access from a private network to the Internet through the public IP address of the router.
+A cloud router connected to the internet performs 1:1 NAT for traffic from a private network to the internet via the router's public IP address.

 data "openstack_networking_network_v2" "external_network_1" {